makman09/autodibs/README.md

 Once you have those running, you can start automating reservations`

+be sure to populate the barcode.json file with student barcodes found on the back of student ids

+'''python

+	autodibs('<barcode>', '<email>', '<number>')
+'''

 ## Limitation of UCSD DIBS ##

 You can only have upto 3 active reservation overall.
 You can reserve again